kigster/arduino-library/README.md

 You can access these methods in two different ways:

-  1. As class methods on `Arduino::Library`, for example `Arduino::Library.db_default`
+  1. By including the top-level module in your context, and using methods as instance methods in the current context, eg. `#db_default`
-  2. By including the top-level module in your context, and using methods as instance methods in the current context, eg. `#db_default`
+  2. As class methods on `Arduino::Library`, for example `Arduino::Library.db_default`

-Below we'll focus on the second usage, but if you prefer to use the first syntax, it's there and available for you.
+Below we'll focus on the first usage, but if you prefer to use the first syntax, it's there and available for you.

 You can require the library for use in the DSL: